mark-grimes/L1TriggerUpgrade/README.md

 L1TriggerUpgrade
 ================

 Copy of what used to be UserCode/L1TriggerUpgrade in CVS.
+This branch is the CVS exactly as it was with the CVS tag "jimb14May2013".

 To use inside a CMSSW installation: